jfreeze/PhoenixProject.obsidian/new_phoenix_project.md

 ```

 ### Install TailWindCSS
 This installs TailwindCSS 2.0 as a PostCSS plugin.
 Several first-party plugins are included here if you need them.
-It is ok to leave them in since they are purged from the production release if not used.
+It is OK to leave them in since they are purged from the production release if not used.
+The next-to-last command installs the Tailwind config and the last command install the full version of the Tailwind config file that I use as a reference when needed.

 ```bash
 cd assets